-During the period from 1 November 2018 to 30 June 2022, TECH had one non-compliance with minor impact on customers for the following Licence Condition:
+During the audit period, GPPL had 9 out of 158 obligations with non-compliances rated as "minor impact on customers" for the following Licence Conditions:

-Reporting Manual number and Licence obligation Issue 105 A licensee must pay the prescribed licence fees to the ERA according to clauses 6, 7 and 8 of the Economic Regulation Authority (Licensing Funding) Regulations 2014.
-As reported in the Compliance Report to the ERA for 2019/20, TECH did not comply with this obligation as payment was later than one month, on three separate occasions covering two invoices issued in June 2018 and one invoice issued in December 2018.
-TECH has put in place quarterly reminders in the contract management system for the receipt and payment of invoices and changed the email address for invoices to a generic accounts payable email address.
+Reporting Manual number and Licence obligation Issue 105 to the ERA according to clauses 6, 7 and 8 As reported in the Compliance Report to the ERA for 2019/20, GPPL did not comply with this obligation as payment was later than one month on four separate occasions for one invoice issued in September 2019, one in February 2020 and two in May 20202.
+The payments were overdue by between 2 and 7 days.
+GPPL has put in place quarterly reminders in the contract management system for the receipt and payment of invoices and changed the email address for invoices to a generic accounts payable email address.
 Subsequent payments have been made by the due dates.
 As this issue has been resolved, no further recommendation is made.